liamgolly/CSE110-Lab1/index.md

 # Liams Page
 ## About Me
 *I'm going to format this like a resume since I'm unsure of what else to do.*

+I'm a CE Major from UCSD who enjoys working on small solo projects to expand my skills in C# and C/C++.
 #### [Readme of this github!](README.md)

 ## Projects